D-Jeffrey/Embroidery-File-Organize/README.md

 A powershell script to deal with the many different types of embroidery files, put the right format types in [mySewnet™](https://mysewnet.com/).
 If you take all the zip files when you get purchase Embroidery patterns, it will come with many different types, along with PDF and Word docs exampling how to use the pattern.
 That's all well and nice but only give you 100 megabytes to put all your files into, so why would you want to waste it with instructions.
 This script strips it down to the that are appropriate to sync onto my sewing net and get spread of a lot of the folder structure that comes along with it.
 It is great that the creates of the file images produce so many variations, but you only need one type of make your mahine work.

 ## Getting started
-This is a self contained powershell script.
+This is a self contained single powershell script.
 It can be run by right clicking after downloading and select Run with PowerShell.
 Windows may prompt if you want to allow running of powershell.
-You may also have to unblock the downloaded file (Right-click promperties and at the bottom check the `unblock`.
+You may also have to unblock the downloaded file (Right-click properties of the file and at the bottom check the `unblock`.

 ![powershell running](docs/2022-01-01_13-53-31.gif)

 ## parameters
-`-includeEmbFilesWithInstruction` Put a copy of the Embrodery in with the instructions in addition to putting them into the mysewnet cloud folders.
+`-includeEmbFilesWithInstruction` Put a copy of the Embrodery in with the instructions in addition to putting them into the mySewnet™ cloud folders.
 Not recommended
-`-CleansewNet`  Clean out non embroidery files from the mysewingnet cloud directory since it is limited on the amount of space you have to work with (unless you are using the Silver or Platinum plans.
+`-CleanSewNet`  Clean out non embroidery files from the mySewnet™ cloud directory since it is limited on the amount of space you have to work with (unless you are using the Silver or Platinum plans.
 The files are deleted to the **recycle bin** so they can be restored.
 `-DownloadDaysOld = 7`  determine how old of zip files to look for (in days) `-Testing`  Run it without it doing actual copying of files or cleaning up.

 ## functions

 Checks the download directory for the Embrodery files types of any age and all the zip files which have been downloaded in *DownloadDaysOld*.
-Any Embrodery files found are copied in to the mysewing cloud folder under *treetop* directory (set below).
+Any Embrodery files found are copied in to the Mysewing cloud folder under *EmbrodRootDirtop* directory (set below).
 Any zip files found are scanned to see if they have Embrodery file types that we are interested in.
 If they are files which do not yet exist in the mysewingnet cloud, then extract that zip to a temporary location, pull out all the relevant files (formats we want) with the directory hierachy (adjusted).
 Also pull out any related documentation and put it into the *instructions* folder location within the user documents on the computer with the directory hierachy (adjusted).
 **TODO** add a get other types function